 Example 1

-School Uniforms Should Not Be Mandatory
+Topic: School Uniforms Should Not Be Mandatory

 School uniforms are often introduced to create equality among students.
 While the idea sounds reasonable, we have seen that uniforms do not always achieve that goal.
 Instead, they can limit personal expression and make students feel less comfortable in their daily environment.